 - Build meaningful connections with fellow LSA students across departments and be part of an integrated community

 - Advocate for LSA students by providing insightful feedback that influences the planning and implementation of Hub programs

 To be considered an active participant, a SAT ambassador is required to engage in activities and are awarded points, in order to meet a particular point value per semester.
-We will have both in-person and virtual activities; you can sign up for activities based on your availability.
+We will have a variety of virtual activities available and you will be able to sign up for activities based on your availability.

 Additionally, SAT ambassadors are required to attend monthly team meetings to learn about new events and initiatives at the Hub in order to promote Hub resources and activities, provide insight, and participate in exclusive opportunities with Hub staff, LSA alums and employers.